pavani-1510/Brain_Tumor_Classification/README.md

-x# Brain Tumor Classification of MRI Images
+# Brain Tumor Classification of MRI Images

 ## Introduction
 Brain tumors are one of the most life-threatening medical conditions.
 Early and accurate diagnosis is crucial for effective treatment.
 Manual diagnosis is time-consuming and prone to human error.
 This project aims to enhance diagnostic accuracy using AI-driven image classification to categorize brain tumor MRI images into four classes: